King Ezekiel: Season 8

-In the mid-season premiere, "Honor", Ezekiel is kidnapped by the Saviors commanded by Gavin, but their plans to take him to the Sanctuary are frustrated by Carol and Morgan, who successfully manage to annihilate their followers and rescue Ezekiel.
-When Gavin flees, Morgan catches him, but Ezekiel, along with Carol, tries to convince Morgan not to kill Gavin.
+In the mid-season premiere, "Honor", Ezekiel is kidnapped by the Saviors commanded by Gavin, but their plans to take him to the Sanctuary are frustrated by Carol and Morgan, who manage to annihilate their followers and rescue Ezekiel.
+When Gavin flees, Morgan catches him, but Ezekiel, along with Carol, tries to convince Morgan not to kill him.
 Morgan insists he has to, but before he can, a fighting stick pierces Gavin's throat, killing him.
 Henry is revealed to be the killer, shocking Carol and Morgan.
 Ezekiel soothes Henry and tells him not to look at Gavin's body.
 Carol berates Henry for not staying behind and disobeying her, but Ezekiel assures Henry that everything will work out.
 "All will be resolved" he tells him.
-In the next episode, "Do Not Send Us Astray", Ezekiel and his community move to Hilltop to avoid retaliation from the saviors.
+In the next episode, "Do Not Send Us Astray", Ezekiel and his community move to Hilltop to avoid retaliation from the Saviors.
 Henry wants to join the fight, but Ezekiel orders him to defend Hilltop from the inside.
 When Simon's convoy arrives, Daryl leads them through the gate.
 The people of Hilltop block the convoy with a bus, and Ezekiel and all open fire on the rescuers.
 The battle begins, and the rescuers succeed in lethally wounding several members of the militia with weapons contaminated with the blood of a walker.
-Ezekiel, Carol, Rosita, Tara, Maggie, Daryl, Enid, Jesus, Rick, Carol, and others are also wounded in the fight, but they manage to survive.
-They also manage to turn the tide of the attack of the rescuers as Simon and the remaining saviors flee.
-Mayhem erupts at dawn inside the Barrington house in Hilltop, as many wounded succumb to the infection and die, because of the savior's contaminated weapons, begin to revive as walkers and attack Ezekiel helps fight the walkers.
-Ezekiel shoots a reanimated Kevin, while Rick, Morgan, and Daryl manage to shoot the remaining walkers.
+Ezekiel, Carol, Rosita, Tara, Maggie, Daryl, Enid, Jesus, Rick, Carol, and others are also wounded in the fight, but survive.
+They also manage to turn the tide of the attack of the rescuers as Simon and the remaining Saviors flee.
+Mayhem erupts at dawn inside the Barrington house in Hilltop, as many wounded succumb to the infection and die, because of the Saviors' contaminated weapons, begin to revive as walkers and attack.
+Ezekiel helps fight the walkers.
+Ezekiel shoots a reanimated Kevin, while Rick, Morgan, and Daryl shoot the remaining walkers.
 The next day, Ezekiel and Carol look for Henry, who had disappeared during the night.
 In the episode "Still Gotta Mean Something", Ezekiel asks Carol to help him find Henry, but she refuses.
 Ezekiel realizes that Carol believes that Henry is dead.
-Carol gives up the boy for dead, and Ezekiel accuses her of being a coward for thinking that and leaves.
+Ezekiel accuses her of being a coward for thinking that and leaves.
 Later, Jerry rushes to Ezekiel to share the good news, just as Carol and Henry enter the community.
 Ezekiel hugs Henry and thanks Carol.
 Carol tells Ezekiel that he was right about her being afraid.
-In the season finale "Wrath" the combined forces mobilize to ambush the saviors, Ezekiel predicts that it could be the last morning for some of them, Ezekiel accompanies Rick and the rest of the militia to fight the saviors in the battle final.
-After most of the saviors are eliminated due to Eugene's defective bullets, Ezekiel and the others fight the remaining saviors until they surrender, shortly after Negan is defeated and captured while Rick addresses the crowd, declaring the peace among all the communities.
+In the season finale "Wrath" the combined forces mobilize to ambush the Saviors, Ezekiel predicts that it could be the last morning for some of them, Ezekiel accompanies Rick and the rest of the militia to fight the Saviors in the final battle.
+After most of the Saviors are eliminated due to Eugene's defective bullets, Ezekiel and the others fight the remaining Saviors until they surrender, shortly after Negan is defeated and captured while Rick addresses the crowd, declaring the peace among all the communities.
 Afterwards, Ezekiel returns home to the Kingdom.